 For basic components that require some improvement in material properties, generally the lower cost treatments are to harden and temper (through harden) or carburize to shallow depths.
 However, engineered components require more sophisticated processing that may result in additional costs but as previously explained this is more than offset by the increase in the material properties that result from the treatment.

-Please see below the graph of Hardness versus Case Depth – this is from Dan Herring’s blogposts in Industrial Heating (see reference below, or click on graph to go to original article).
+Please see below the graph of Hardness versus Case Depth – this is from Dan Herring’s blogposts in Industrial Heating (see reference below).
 HRc 60 is a hardness measurement on the Rockwell C scale, typically this value is the benchmark for a carburized steel, I remember when I started out in heat treatment we would sometimes use ‘hardened metal files’ and rub these across a surface of the carburized steel to check if the steel had sufficient hardness (file would polish) or if the surface was poorly treated and had low surface hardness, the file would scratch/dig-in to the surface of the steel.

 Figure 5.
 Typical gear tooth hardness profiles